prcjsczllc/boot-camps/2-Python-Challenge/index.rst

 I'm going to show you some code, work with your partner to figure out what will print based on that code.

+Exercise 5:

+Split and assign variables to the new grannies file containing both grades and deaths.

+Hint:  Dont do this on the giant file.

+Exercise 6:

+Look at the dict.get method for dictionaries.

+I'm going to show you some code, work with your partner to figure out what is going on in this code.

+Bonus:  Try to automate this code from start to finish.